 Remember, you can’t actually do your goals, only the actionable steps that take you toward them.
 You can’t learn to juggle; you can only practice your throws and try a five-ball flash.
 Break your goal down into the actions you need to take; you can do those.

 Writing your goals down is essential to your success.
-If you’re not writing down your goals, you’ll forget them or disregard them.
-Writing them down is like making a contract, or a promise, saying, “These are the goals I will work towards.”
+If you’re not writing down your goals, you’ll forget or disregard them.
+Writing them down is like making a contract or a promise, saying, “These are the goals I will work towards.”
 There’s no going back.
-Use Obsidian to organize your goals, keep track of them and check them off.
+Use Obsidian to organize your goals, keep track of them, and check them off.